BABY FINGER FOODS FOR BABIES & TODDLERS

 WHEN CAN BABIES START FINGER FOODS?

 There are usually 3 signs that your baby is ready to move on and try solid food.
-Not all babies will be ready to start trying finger foods at exactly six months old and may need a few extra weeks so don’t worry if it takes your little learner longer it’s important to trust your instincts and tune into your little one as they’ll let you know when they are ready!
+Though it’s recommended to start weaning at 6 months old, not all babies will be ready to start trying finger foods at exactly that time.
+They may need a few extra weeks, so don’t worry if it takes your little learner longer.
+It’s important to trust your instincts and tune into your little one as they’ll let you know when they are ready!

 - Coordinate their eyes, hands and mouth